hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   stem, not hidden as a byte-exact `BUILTIN_REF` result and not used to justify a generic TFLite or RTL extension.
 These ratios are diagnostic for a cropped operator, not equivalent full-graph performance claims.
+- The isolated YOLO topology tail Conv (`8x8x48 -> 6x6x32`, K3/S1/VALID)
+  validates the generic input-channel remainder path.
+The compiler emits one full C32 linebuffer job followed by nine K1 jobs for the 16-lane tail, preserving the external partial-sum sequence and the C32 plane addresses;
+  no RTL source is changed.
+Vela reports 0 CPU operators and 3 NPU operators, and the 21,984-byte package completes all 14 runtime commands byte-exactly on Verilator at 91,916 PMU cycles.
+That is 26.4% of the native Micro-MobileNet record and 23.7% of the native Micro-YOLO record; these are diagnostic single-operator ratios.
+A C32 IC32 control run passes at 58,476 PMU cycles, isolating the tail decomposition cost.
 - The complete 13-stage Micro-MobileNet compiler test passes every graph prefix and the full graph byte-exactly.
 The full package contains two `AFU_BINARY` residual Adds, one `AFU_GLOBAL_AVGPOOL`, and the expected Conv/linebuffer